snuffpuppet/UTest/README.md

 This framework has several features that I find useful in my testing.
 - By default all tests are run without stopping on failed ones.
 This allows review of all failed tests before having to re-run
-- Batching of tests into logical groups that make sense to be run together
+- Allows batching of tests into logical groups that make sense to be run together
-- The default '===' comparison can be overridden on a per test basis
+- The default '===' comparison for test results can be overridden on a per test basis
-- Parameters can be passed to the test batches to allow shared configuration or resources to be used
+- Parameters can be passed to the test batches to allow shared configuration and resources to be used
-- The test output normally goes to the logs but the detsination can be overriden with a custom function
+- The test output normally goes to the logs but the destination can be overriden with a custom function

 To use this framework:
 1. Add the library UTest to your code: